parulagg27/SnakesAndLadder/README.md

 ## TODOs:
 - Override default game configs as per input.txt.
 Initialise game after that.
 - Add logic to override dice value and give a value manually
+- Add behaviour specific tests = if snake bike, if ladder climb, if existing player at target position
 - Add logic to have different strategies invoked for player movement as per number of dice rolled and values.

 ### Sample Execution output: [GameTest.java]